chitang233/PingBot/README.md

-tcp - Ping a server over TCP protocol, port required trace - Show the route to a server dns - Resolve a domain name
+tcp - Ping a server over TCP protocol, port required trace - Show the route to a server dns - Resolve a domain name whois - Get whois information of a domain ip - Get IP address of a domain
 ```